Author

 Jonathan Ingersoll

 Jonathan Ingersoll was an eighteenth-century American clergyman whose Election Sermon exemplified the theological and political discourse of the Revolutionary era, particularly in articulating the relationship between divine providence and civic virtue.
-His work reflects the broader intellectual currents of New England Congregationalism during a period when religious authority intersected with emerging republican ideology.
-Ingersoll's sermon contributions to the election sermon tradition demonstrate the significant role of clergy in shaping public discourse on governance and moral philosophy in early American society.
+His work reflects the broader intellectual currents of New England Congregationalism during a period of significant social and religious transformation, contributing to the sermonic tradition that shaped American Protestant thought on governance and moral responsibility.

 Works in the Library